hattrick-french-dtn/dtn-interface/README.md

 # README #

-Repo for the Hattrick Franch Scout team applications
+Repo for the Hattrick French Scout team applications